Rideshare Apps Explained: Uber/Lyft Accident Details

 Rideshare companies are becoming a large part of our mainstream transportation system, especially in highly-populated areas like California.
-While this is good news in terms of convenience, this means a greater need for ridesharing accident attorneys Newport Beach as more accidents will inevitably occur.
+While this is good news in terms of convenience, this means inevitably more accidents will occur.

 In fact, experts estimate that the two most popular ridesharing apps, Uber and Lyft, contributed to a 2-3% increase in traffic accident deaths since 2011.
 The personal injury lawyers of Accident Lawyers Firm can also explain the impact that rideshare apps have had on city congestion.
 Even if they aren’t actively transporting passengers for Uber or Lyft, rideshare drivers still take up space on the road, leading to heavier traffic.

 A rideshare occurs when a driver uses his personal vehicle to drive a passenger that purchased their services through an app.
 The most well-known rideshare companies in California are Uber and Lyft.

 Most people use rideshares for convenient rides to and from airports, home from bars, and for general errands where a personal vehicle is not available to them.
 Rideshares are great for safety such as when someone has been drinking and needs to avoid driving on the road.

 Rideshare companies are not taxis.
 A taxi is owned, maintained, and inspected by a taxi company that leases vehicles to a driver.
 They are strictly regulated by the city or county, and taxi drivers are required to have specific types of driver’s licenses.
 In most places, you can hail a taxi or call them for a scheduled pick up time.
 You then pay for your taxi based on the destination with either cash or credit at the time of your ride.